OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.2.0.rst

 If you are upgrading from any previous version of 3 to 3.2.0, see the README file which has specific instructions to apply this migration.

+All other changes are backwards-compatible.
+Any changes to data or schemas include automated migrations from previous versions back to version 3.0.1.
+All new or altered functionality is listed in the sections below for New Features and Changes to Existing Functionality.

 For background information on OpenLMIS version 3's micro-service architecture, extensions/customizations, and upgrade paths for OpenLMIS versions 1 and 2, see the `3.0.0 Release Notes <https://openlmis.atlassian.net/wiki/spaces/OP/pages/88670325/3.0.0+Release+-+1+March+2017>`_.